xdamah/swagger-xdamah-examples/3-mixed/README.md

 In api-docs.json look for presence of x-damah=true/false or its absence.

+The xdamah section is quite similar to what's seen in [1-first-example](../1-first-example/README.md)

 Do try the examples using swagger-ui and postman.
 Use postman in case of requests of type application/x-www-form-urlencoded and multipart/form-data.
 Read more about all this [here](../README.md)